PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

 \subsection{Data processing}

 The dataset we use is based on the Berkeley Segmentation Dataset 300~\cite{dataset:MartinFTM01}.
-We synthesize noise stochastically by picking a seed $s \in \set {0, \dots, 9}$, $a \in [1, 100]$ and $b \in [0.01,0.15]$ resulting in noisy and noise-free image pairs.
-For validation, we pick $10$ images out of the test set of the Berkeley Segmentation Dataset 300~\cite{dataset:MartinFTM01}.
+We synthesize noise stochastically by picking a seed $s \in \set {0, \dots, 9}$, $a \in [1, 100]$ and $b \in [0.01,0.15]$ and distort images from the training set~\cite{dataset:MartinFTM01} with it, resulting in noisy and noise-free image pairs.
+For validation, we pick $10$ images out of the test set of~\cite{dataset:MartinFTM01}.
 For each seed $s \in \set {0, \dots, 9}$, and for $25$ linearly spaced values for $a \in [1, 100]$ and $b \in [0.01,0.15]$, we synthesize an image pair, resulting in a total of $62500$ pairs for evaluation.